keefo/NeewerLite/README.md

 Open the app and let it scans all Neewer lights through Bluetooth.
 Once it finds lights.
 Then you could use command to switch On/Off lights.

-Use this command to turn on all lights:
+Turn on all lights:

 ```bash
 open neewerlite://turnOnLight
 ```

-Use this command to turn off all lights:
+Turn off all lights:
 ```bash
 open neewerlite://turnOffLight
 ```

-Use this command to toggle all lights:
+Toggle all lights:
 ```bash
 open neewerlite://toggleLight
 ```

-Use this command to scan all lights:
+Scan all lights:
 ```bash
 open neewerlite://scanLight
 ```

 ## Voice Control Interaction

 You could integrate these commands into Voice Control.